 The Boss gets several in Saints Row IV, including fighting for the human race, going out of their way to rescue crewmates and saying they'd take the bullet for a freind.
 Oh, and the DLC where they save Christmas.

 In Robopon, at the beginning of Robopon 2, Dr. Zeke finds Cody washed up on the beach and saves him, taking him to his house until he wakes up.
 Unlike his brother in the previous game and his father, he seems to be an Affably Evil kinda guy.

-Team Fortress 2: In the supplemental comics, the otherwise morally questionable mercenaries draw the line when children are involved, and always act kindly towards them.
+The comics also add another dimension to the otherwise morally questionable mercenaries: even they draw the line when children are involved, and always act kindly towards them.
 (Even if, in the case of BLU Spy, "acting kindly" means teaching a little kid how to use an icicle as a weapon so he doesn't get kidnapped.)